jordancrawfordnz/authproxy/loginpage/README.md

 Required.
 The login page is built using the configuration file provided.
 This option specifies the relative file path to the login page configuration file.

+**``api-prefix``**
+Optional, defaults to no prefix.
+Specifies the prefix to use for the AuthProxy authentication API.
+This is useful in development to point the loginpage at an AuthProxy authserver.
+This is used in AuthProxy to provide the prefix for API calls.

 **``resources-prefix``**

 Optional, defaults to no prefix.
 Specifies the prefix to use for supplementary files, e.g.: JavaScript and CSS files.
-This is not needed in development, but is required in AuthProxy where these resources may not be served relative to the path of the login page.
+This is not needed in development, but is required in AuthProxy where these resources are not served relative to the path of the login page.

 ## Configuration
 A JSON file of options is provided to build the login page.
 This consists of the following options at the root level: